jodreen/jodreen.github.io/interests.md

 <img src="{{ site.baseurl }}/images/4seasons.jpg" alt="Jordeen Chang - 4 Panel Chinese Art"/>

 I also like to dabble in all types of arts and crafts.
-Among them include knitting, cross stitching, ceramics, needle felting, scrapbooking, and jewerly making.
+Among them include knitting, cross stitching, and ceramics.